aidanbudd/bosc2015/bosc2015UnconfWriteupDescribingProcess.md

 This will be Aidan's first time using fork/pull, so he's not sure how easy it is to keep track of the order of contributions.

 We'll initial try asking people to indicate their contribution order by editing a file listing people's names and affiliations, in the order the contributions are made.

+## Choosing a list of features of great open source scientific communities

+We collected a long list of features, and felt the need to consolidate these into a shorter list.
+Jon Ison tagged the list of features using a more set of general principles/features, and we found this list of tags a good place to start doing this consolidation.

+Via a GoogleHangout we discussed this list of tags, linked several of them together to make the list a bit shorter, then split the list up between the people in the Hangout and worked in parallel to start building structure and text around these features.

+We decided to approach people in specific OS communities to collect their input on these features, by asking them a set of questions about their communities.